-Enjoy the Best of Mexican Art, Architecture and Food in San Miguel
+Enjoy the Best of Mexican Culture in San Miguel

 The first time Alma Luz Villanueva wandered into Mama Mia’s in San Miguel de Allende, Mexico a decade ago, “I felt instantly that I had journeyed home,” she says.
 A central fountain was filled with flowers.
 Birds fluttered from branch to branch in the old growth trees inside the restaurant.
 (Sometimes a bird swooped down for a tidbit of food.)
 During the day, the restaurant’s top floor, which looks out on the city’s innumerable, crenelated church spires rising over low-slung houses with famously colorful doors, was open to the sky.
 At night, if it was clear and warm, the canopy stayed open so you could look up at the stars.